Stuart Piggott: Career

 On leaving school in 1927 Piggott took up a post as assistant at Reading Museum, where he developed an expertise in Neolithic pottery.

 In 1928 he joined the Royal Commission on the Ancient and Historical Monuments of Wales and spent the next five years producing a revolutionary study of the site of Butser Hill, near Petersfield.
 He also worked with Eliot Cecil Curwen on their excavations at The Trundle causewayed enclosure in Sussex.

 In the 1930s he began working for Alexander Keiller, an amateur archaeologist who funded his work from the profits of his Dundee Marmalade business.
 The two dug numerous sites in Wessex including Avebury and Kennet Avenue.
 In 1933, he joined his friend Grahame Clark in writing the highly significant paper, "The age of the British flint mines" (Antiquity, 1933): the resultant controversy led to the foundation of the Prehistoric Society.
 Still without any formal archaeological qualification, Piggott enrolled at Mortimer Wheeler's Institute of Archaeology, London, taking his diploma in 1936.
 It was also here that he met his wife, Peggy (Margaret Guido).
-In 1937 he published another seminal paper, "The early Bronze Age in Wessex", and with his wife went on in June 1939 to join the burial chamber excavations at Sutton Hoo at the invitation of Charles Phillips.
+In 1937 he published another seminal paper, "The early Bronze Age in Wessex".

+With Peggy, he went on in June 1939 to join the burial chamber excavations at Sutton Hoo at the invitation of Charles Phillips.

 During the Second World War Piggott worked as an air photo interpreter.
 He was posted to India, where he spent time studying the archaeology of the sub-continent, eventually leading him to write the books Some Ancient Cities of India (1946) and Prehistoric India (1950).
 These experiences provided him with a valuable external view of European prehistory, which was to prove useful on his return to Britain.